Lovely-XPP/Dell-Latitude-E7480-Hackintosh/README.md

-## Thunderbolt 3 Usage

-Type-C port has 2 controllers: Thunderbolt 3 controller and USB controller.
-USB controller is fully supported (including hot-plug), but Thunderbolt only works when you plug in the device before start up and it does not support hot-plug, because it regonize the thunderbolt device as PCI device.
-If you want to use Thunderbolt, here is the points:

-- Plug in the Thunderbolt device before start up
-- Hot-plug **NOT** Supported

 ## For Intel Wireless and Bluetooth

 Now, I add a config for Intel wireless card kexts.
 The method to use it is as below